abinit/abinit/doc/tutorial/eph4zpr.md

     Calculations at high-symmetry $\kk$-points such as $\Gamma$ are therefore much faster as there are more symmetries that can be exploited.

-    This symmetrization procedure is activated by default and can be disables by setting [[symsigma]] to 0 for testing purposes.
+    This symmetrization procedure is activated by default and can be disabled by setting [[symsigma]] to 0 for testing purposes.
     Note that when [[symsigma]] is set to 1, the code performs a final average of the QP results within each degenerate subspace.